 Like Aparigraha is one of the five Yamas of Yoga philosophy and Hinduism, it is one of the five great vows (Maha Virat) of Jainism.
-The five-fold Maha Virat of Jaina philosophy is the same as five Yamas of Yoga philosophy.
-In Jainism, the five vows should be observed by both householders and monks, but with a little variation.
+The five-fold Maha Virat of Jaina philosophy is the same as the five Yamas of Yoga philosophy.
+In Jainism, both householders and monks should observe the five vows, but with a little variation.

-Ahimsa being the most important virtue in Jainism, Aparigraha is the second most essential virtue to be observed.
+Ahimsa is the most important virtue in Jainism; whereas Aparigraha is the second most essential virtue that one should observe.

-Right belief, Right knowledge, and Right conduct are the three gems in Jainism that constitute the path of Liberation.
-Right conduct constitutes the abstinence from injuring, falsehood, theft, unchastity, and worldly attachment.
+The Right belief, Right Knowledge, and Right conduct are the three gems in Jainism that constitute the path of Liberation.
+Right conduct constitutes abstinence from injuring, falsehood, theft, unchastity, and worldly attachment.
 These are great vows.

 They are of two types: partial abstention and complete abstention.
-The partial abstention is for householders and the complete abstention is for ascetics.
+Whereas Partial abstention is for householders and complete abstention is for ascetics.
 With complete abstention one becomes the pure Jiva and with partial abstention one becomes a disciple.

 Purusharthasiddhiupaya classifies Parigraha (attachment) into two kinds: internal and external.
-The internal attachment is of fourteen kinds and external attachment is of two kinds.
+Internal attachment is of fourteen kinds and external attachment is of two kinds.

-The internal attachment includes the wrong belief, sexual inclination, the six defects, four passions, laughter, etc. The external attachment is of two types: one with respect to living and non-living objects.
-All this includes Ahimsa.
+The internal attachment includes the wrong belief, sexual inclination, the six defects, four passions, laughter, etc. Likewise, the external attachment is of two types: one with respect to living and non-living objects.
+All of this includes Ahimsa.
 The Acharyas of Jainism consider the renunciation of attachment as a sort of Ahimsa.

-The external attachment should also be completely avoided.
-If one could not renounce cattle, dog, cat, servants, buildings, wealth, and other external attachments completely, she/he should limit them to the barest minimum.
+Likewise, the Yogi should completely avoid external attachment.
+If one cannot renounce cattle, dogs, cats, servants, buildings, wealth, and other external attachments completely, she/he should limit them to the barest minimum.